The adage goes,

 Gardening is far from the perfect off-grid survival food system.

-It is too dependent on factors like climate, water availability, and soil conditions.
-You need to have lots of space to produce enough food to be self-sustainable with a garden (a lot can be done with just a small plot of land but, again, there is a learning curve here).
+It depends on factors like climate, water availability, and soil conditions.
+You need lots of space to produce enough food to be self-sustainable with a garden (a lot can be done with just a small plot of land, but, again, there is a learning curve here).

 Unless you live in a climate where you can grow food all year round, you’ll need to learn some food preservation methods.
 With pressure canning and lacto-fermentation, you can have tasty fruits and veggies from your off-grid garden all year round.